0x0m/writeups/tryhackme/sea_surfer/README.md

 # TryHackMe: Sea Surfer Writeup

+This is a enumeration, SSRF, LFI, and privesc hacking challenge.

 ## Recon

 We start out with a basic recon nmap scan.
 This reveals that there's an http and ssh service.
 Trying an anonymous logon to ssh doesn't work.